quintel/documentation/docs/main/heat-built-environment.md

 1. The starting year values for the typical heat demand values are typically not derived from the actual heat demand for space heating data.
 In fact, they are often derived from different sources entirely.
 2. As mentioned above, the future year values of the typical heat demand sliders are only used as a scaling factor.
 Unlike for new residences/buildings, the actual slider value is not used to calculate heat demand in the future year.

 Additionally, the typical heat demand sliders are used to calculate insulation costs.
-See the ['Costs'](cost-insulation-costs) section for details on this topic.
+See the [Costs](cost-insulation-costs) section for details on this topic.

 ### Hot water
 The demand for hot water is only defined for households.
 Residences of all housing types and build years are assumed to have the same hot water demand, since it is assumed to depend mostly on human behavior.
-The behavioral impact on hot water demand can be altered using the corresponding slider under the ['Development of demand'](https://energytransitionmodel.com/scenario/demand/households/development-of-demand) section.
+The behavioral impact on hot water demand can be altered using the corresponding slider under the [Development of demand](https://energytransitionmodel.com/scenario/demand/households/development-of-demand) section.

 ### Solar thermal panels
 Solar thermal panels in households are only used to meet hot water demand.
 They can be used to meet up to 100% of demand using the corresponding slider.
 The remaining demand is then met using the specified mix of technologies for space heating and hot water.